 Click here for information on making appointments and ways to get in touch.

-If you cannot attend, please cancel and give us at least 24 hours notice if possible as we can then offer your space to another student who needs it.
-If you miss an appointment it is important that you contact the service within 48 hours.
-If we do not hear from you we will assume that you no longer want appointments.
-You can, however, request counselling again in the future.
-It is likely that we will get in contact with you a few weeks after counselling has ended and ask if you are willing to complete an evaluation survey.
-If you have any access needs please let us know.
+If you have any access needs please let us know when you apply.
+When you cannot attend an appointment please cancel and give us at least 24 hours’ notice.
+We can then offer an appointment to another student who needs it.
+If you miss an appointment you need to contact the service within 48 hours.
+If you don’t we will assume that you no longer require counselling.
+However you can request counselling again in the future.
+Once your counselling has ended we will ask you to complete an evaluation survey.
+Your feedback is important to us.

-Our normal offer is up to 6 appointments and 1 or 2 episodes of counselling or life coaching during your time at university.
-Any offers made above that are at the professional discretion of the counselling team/team leader.
-Normally appointments are the same time each week, but alternative arrangements could be possible through discussion with your counsellor/life coach.
+We usually offer up to 6 appointments and 1/2 episodes of counselling/life coaching during your time at university.
+Anything more than this is at the professional discretion of the counselling team/team leader.
+Appointments are offered at the same time each week if possible.
+This can be discussed with your Counsellor or Coach.
 The Counselling and Wellbeing team are committed to working in partnership with students.
-By applying to the service you are however agreeing to abide by the professional judgement of the counsellors.
-This may in a small number of instances mean that it is not deemed appropriate to provide you with a service, or to provide you with a smaller number of sessions than you request.
+By applying to the service you are signing up to abide by the professional judgement of the counsellors.
+This may sometimes mean that it is not deemed appropriate to provide you with a service.
+Or you might be offered fewer than 6 appointments.
 If another service is more appropriate to your needs you will be signposted to alternative provision.

 Did you know?